AjorgeLeite/miewmoney/README.md

 3. **Start The Application**: Finally, run the app using: npm start

-# User
+## User
-   You can register a new user, or use mockuser1 pw:password1 as an example.
+   You can register a new user, or use user: mockuser1 pw: password1 as an example.

-António Leite.
+### António Leite.